 In this section, we evaluate the performance of the HS detector and the proposed countermeasure through extensive computer simulations based on the OMNeT++ network simulator.
-As shown in Fig. 2, we consider a CPS with 15 wireless sensors (e.g., WiFi cameras, flowmeters and thermometers) and one AP.
+As shown in Fig. 2, we consider a CPS with 15 wireless sensors (e.g., WiFi cameras, flowmeters, and thermometers) and one AP.
 The sensors transmit data to the AP using the IEEE 802.11e protocol.
 The AP then transmits the sensors data to a programmable logic controller (PLC) for control purposes.
 The sensors are categorized into three classes.
-In class 1, there are $n_1 = 6$ nodes using MAC parameters $W_1 = 31$, CWmax1 = 1023 and AIFSN1 = 3.
-For the other two classes, we set $n_2 = 6$, $W_2 = 15$, AIFSN2 = 3, $n_3 = 3$, $W_3 = 15$, and AIFSN3 = 2.
-The data of class 3 sensors has the highest priority, so they can contain urgent information such as emergence notifications.
+In class 1, there are $n_1 = 6$ nodes using MAC parameters $W_1 = 31$ , $CWmax_1 = 1023$ and $AIFSN_1 = 3$ .
+For the other two classes, we set $n_2 = 6$ , $W_2 = 15$ , AIFSN2 = 3, $n_3 = 3$ , $W_3 = 15$ , and $AIFSN_3 = 2$ .
+The data of class 3 sensors have the highest priority, so they can contain urgent information such as emergence notifications.
 The sensors in the other two classes can include normal process measurements data in their packets.
 CWmax is fixed at 1023 for all nodes.
-Other parameters used in the simulations are listed in Table.
-II.
-Each simulation runs for 60 seconds.
+Other parameters used in the simulations are listed in Table II.
+Each simulation runs for 60 s.
 There is one node (the target node) in class 2 which misbehaves.
-If the target node conducts misbehavior aggressively (e.g., using a very small CWmin), the data from other sensors may experience severe packet collisions or delay, which may further results in bad control performance of the whole CPS due to lack of data from other sensors.
-Therefore, for the health of the CPS, it is important to detect and mitigate the impact of the misbehaving node.
+If the target node conducts misbehavior aggressively (e.g., using a very small CWmin), the data from other sensors may experience severe packet collisions or delay, which may further result in bad control performance of the whole CPS due to lack of data from other sensors.
+Therefore, for the health of the CPS, it is